nanvel/cipher-bt/docs/concepts.md

 Session is considered closed when position is adjusted to zero.

-Long sessions is a session that starts from adding position, and short session - starts from reducing position.
+Long session is a session that starts from adding position, and short session - starts from reducing position.

 Multiple open sessions can coexist at the same time.

 Each session carries these attributes:

 - `position`
 - `transactions` (read only)
 - `take_profit`